 It’s a wonderful light, fresh, tasty and healthy way to cater for a cocktail party, especially if you want to avoid heavy deep fried foods.
 Much better than boring spring rolls that’s for sure!

-It’s important to . . . → Read More: Recipe: Oriental Tuna Tartare with Black Sesame, as seen on The Morning Show
+It’s important to freeze the tuna before you cut it, as it will let you cut it into a perfect dice (even if . . . → Read More: Recipe: Oriental Tuna Tartare with Black Sesame, as seen on The Morning Show

 Vietnamese Lemongrass Prawn Skewers